 celebration of life

 The point of posting this list is that each individual and community is responsible for identifying their own needs, meeting their own needs in a way that does not interfere with others meeting their needs and requesting specific help when we can’t meet our own needs.
 This is how we truly care for ourselves first… so that we can care for others.

 Here in the West we are not used to this vocabulary of needs.
-We often say things like, “I need you to move over.” or “I need you to listen to me.”
+We often say things like, “I need you to move over” or “I need you to listen to me.”
+These are more like demands than needs.
 In truth we need space, or to be heard.
-This is much easier to hear and respond to than the demand-need I articulated first.
+This is much easier to hear and respond to than the demand-need articulated first.

 Take this as an invitation to start learning the language of needs…